How to Export Your Car from Oman to UAE — Complete Step-by-Step Guide

 Final Thoughts

 The car export process from Oman to the UAE is genuinely straightforward once you know what to expect.
 Start with Dhofar Insurance on the same morning, head straight to ROP Azaiba, and plan to cross at the Hatta border within 10 days.
-The entire process can be done in a single day — a few hours at ROP in the morning, and the border crossing whenever suits you.
+Don’t forget to factor in the time needed for customs processing (Bayan) at both borders—having your documents in order and allowing a half-day for the border crossing will make the process far smoother.

 If you found this guide useful, feel free to share it with anyone planning to make the same move.
 Good luck with the journey!